 Students will be asked to upload their work for feedback via Office 365 email or Office 365 Sharepoint.

 Students have been provided with their passwords and received instructions on how to use ClassCharts and Office 365.
-If any family has forgotten or needs further advice around using both these resources, please contact the school via email@example.com.
+If any family has forgotten or needs further advice around using both these programs, please contact the school via email@example.com.

 During these exceptional times, Rye College continues to be focused on securing bright futures for all of our students.
 We are absolutely committed to support our students in partnership with our families, as a community, in maintaining their progress and learning as effectively as possible during a potentially extended closure.

 We have an expectation that work will be:

 - Communicated in an effective way – via ClassCharts and, where appropriate, Office 365;